forlilab/Ringtail/README.md

 If the user wishes to explore the data in CSV format, Ringtail provides two options for exporting CSVs.
 The first is `--export_bookmark_csv`, which takes a string for the name of a table or result bookmark in the database and returns the CSV of the data in that table.
 The file will be saved as `<table_name>.csv`.
 The second option is `--export_query_csv`.
 This takes a string of a properly-formatted SQL query to run on the database, returning the results of that query as `query.csv`.
 This option allows the user full, unobstructed access to all data in the database.

-A bookmark may also be exported as a separate SQLite dabase with the `--export_bookmark_db` flag.
-Note that other bookmarks should be remade in the newly exported database before using e.g. for exporting SDF files.
+As noted above, a bookmark may also be exported as a separate SQLite dabase with the `--export_bookmark_db` flag.

 ### Interaction filter formatting and options